ericniebler/stl2/ext/constructible/constructible.md

 # Problem description

-The Palo Alto report (N3351), on which the design of the Ranges TS is based, suggested the object concepts `Semiregular` and `Regular` for constraining standard library components.
+The [Palo Alto report](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3351.pdf), on which the design of the Ranges TS is based, suggested the object concepts `Semiregular` and `Regular` for constraining standard library components.
 In an appendix it concedes that many generic components could more usefully be constrained with decompositions of these very coarse concepts: `Movable` and `Copyable`.

 While implementing a subset of a constrained Standard Library, the authors of the Ranges TS found that even more fine-grained "object" concepts were often useful: `MoveConstructible`,  `CopyConstructible`, `Assignable`, and others.
 These concepts are needed to avoid over-constraining low-level library utilities like `pair`, `tuple`, `variant` and more.
 Rather than aping the similarly named type-traits, the authors of the Ranges TS tried to preserve the intent of the Palo Alto report by giving them semantic weight.
 It did this in various ways, including: